Signed Into Law

 Which agencies enforce HB2854?

-HB2854 is enforced by Texas Department of Criminal Justice (Parole Division) and Department of State Health Services (DSHS).
+HB2854 is enforced by Department of State Health Services (DSHS) and Texas Department of Criminal Justice (Parole Division).

 Q

-The compliance urgency for HB2854 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2854 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q